SimonLy95/MonthlySlip/README.md

 <br /> When prompted to enter the last name, please write a last name, only letters and hyphens are allowed.
 <br /> When prompted to enter the annual salary, please enter a positive integer, if a value is below zero, a double or a string then users would be prompted to enter the value again until you enter an acceptable value.
 <br /> When prompted to enter the super rate, please enter a number between 0 and 50 inclusive otherwise a loop would continue until an acceptable value is entered.
-<br /> When prompted to enter the payment start date, users can enter '01 March - 31 March' but you can also enter 'Mar' to get the same result, in case of special exceptions like 01/02/22, users can also enter that as you are pleased to.
+<br /> When prompted to enter the payment start date, users can enter a month to get the pay period, please only enter the month as the program is intended to generate for the month only.
 <br /> Once all of the values are entered.
 A monthly payment slip would be generated and will show the full name, pay period, gross income, income tax, net income and super.
 <br /> When the monthly slip is generated, a prompt would ask the users if they would like continue, if yes is entered then the program would repeat itself; otherwise the program would stop looping.